Mad-Hatter-XX/dev-ops/README.md

 When running the docker file you will need to turn the file such as this.

-# starting the enviorment
+# Starting the enviorment
 As mentioned above the system is already designed and configured in order to start the system you need to find the docker-compose file in the current repo.

 once in the folder where the docker-compose file is located you will need to open the secrets.env file and make changes to passwords and file locations.
 This file will configure the docker-compose file so you do not need to make any changes to the docker-compose file directly.

 When you've configure the secrets.env file you are ready to start the system. in the folder where your docker-compose file is located type `sudo docker-compose up` if you are using a linux system.
 This will start the process of downloading the docker files and loading the system.

-# accessing the user interfaces
+# Accessing the user interfaces
 Accessing your systems is done by following the `localhost:####` locations listed in the docker compose file.
 Some of the locations are floating and need to be found by looking at the command line. type `sudo docker -ps` this will bring up the containers that are running and list.

 Kibana can be accessed by typeing localhost:5601 in your browser this one is hard coded.